vgs-samples/vgs-agent-toolkit/examples/secure-data-mcp-example/README.md

 ### Configuring VGS

-You will need to configure VGS to route traffic and rewrite the token going to Stripe.
+You will need to configure VGS to route traffic and rewrite the token going to Stripe iFrame on the merchant's website (hosted by the backend).
 We can use the VGS CLI for this purpose, or you can copy the routes into the dashboard UI.
+Puppeteer will route requests through the VGS proxy and pass tokens, allowing the MCP server and agent to be fully de-scoped from handling sensitive PCI data.

 _**Note**: You will need your Vault ID to make this work, please replace with your own vault._